python-discord/snekbox/README.md

 * Process count limit
 * No networking
 * Restricted, read-only system filesystem
-* Memory-based virtual read-write filesystem mounted as cwd at `/home`
+* Memory-based read-write filesystem mounted as working directory `/home`

 NsJail is configured through [`snekbox.cfg`].
 It contains the exact values for the items listed above.
 The configuration format is defined by a [protobuf file][7] which can be referred to for documentation.
 The command-line options of NsJail can also serve as documentation since they closely follow the config file format.